braingeneers/braingeneerspy/README.md

 ### Install with Optional Dependencies

-You can install `braingeneerspy` with specific optional dependencies based on your needs.
+You can install `braingeneers` with specific optional dependencies based on your needs.
 Use the following command examples:

 - Install with machine-learning dependencies: